 The Professional Conduct Committee may impose one or more of the following penalties.
-However, the Dean reserves the right to add additional conditions or penalties and make adjustments to the penalties.
+However, the Dean reserves the right to add additional conditions or penalties and adjust the penalties.
+Although these are the standardized penalties issued, the Professional Conduct Committee may, in their sole discretion, impose additional or separate requirements under any level to appropriately address the complaint.